 This chapter provides guidance for practitioners about the importance of case recording in adult safeguarding, including the principles for good recording and other issues for consideration.

 Good case recording is a vital component of professional practice.
-It supports continuity of care, risk assessment and risk management, documents thinking, decision making and actions taken.
+It supports continuity of care, risk assessment and risk management, and documents thinking, decision making and actions taken.
 It is a professional aid to planning and analysis.
-Case files are legal documents providing an evidence trail of the work done with an adult, and their carer.
+Case files are also legal documents providing an evidence trail of the work done with an adult, and their carer.

 Good case recording includes a record of:

 - views of the adult and their carer;

 - work that has been undertaken;

 - progress adults make towards their desired outcomes;

 - decisions made and reasons for those decisions;